 In addition to Rachel, Jason Linde is our expert in Google Search Ads and LinkedIn, while Ali Parmelee oversees all things Facebook and Instagram.
 Joel Waggener is our dedicated designer who expertly blends our clients’ branding with ads best practices.
 All are extremely experienced, knowledgeable, creative, and solution-oriented.

-The team is certified as a Facebook Marketing Partner and holds Google certifications in Search, Display, Mobile, and Shopping.
+The team is a Facebook Marketing Partner and holds Google certifications in Search, Display, Mobile, and Shopping.

 Our specialists collaborate daily to serve and manage their client accounts.
 Here is where the omni-channel approach pays dividends.
 If a certain platform is performing well or poorly, we can shift budget accordingly as we analyze data to understand trends.

 According to Rachel, “The team talks through a client’s budget and might say, ‘Okay, we want 60% of the budget for Facebook ads.
 The other 40% will be split between Google, Microsoft Ads, and LinkedIn.
 How do we split that up to best accomplish the campaign goal?’”

 Then, as we go through the campaign, we can shift resources as necessary.

 The cost to advertise a business varies greatly, and with paid media it is no different.
 Factors like industry, time of year, niche focus, and platform will all affect costs.

 “If you are advertising sneakers,” says Rachel, “you probably have a significant number of competitors so you’ll likely need to bid higher for your ads to display.”
 The opposite could be true for more niche products.